mdonoughe/modem_status/README.md

 The modem firmware is pretty terrible, so the process is:

 1. Send HTTP Basic authorization *and* the same "user:password" token as a query string (not a query string parameter) to the status page.
 On success, the status page will be replaced by a token.
 On failure, the status page will be replaced by the login page.
-2. Request the status page again, sending the token as an HTTP cookie.
+2. Request the status page again, sending the token as a query string (again, not a query parameter).
 3. Request logout.html to clean up resources.
 If you do not do this, a resource will be exhausted and you will no longer be able to log in until logout.html is requested.

-The modem interface is loaded over TLS 1.2, but using an expired, insecure, self-signed certificate that is not valid for the modem IP or even server identification.
+The modem interface is loaded over TLS 1.2, but using a self-signed certificate that is not valid for the modem IP or even server identification.
 I assume all users have the same private key embedded in their firmware.
-The security is so bad that actually Windows software may refuse to connect, probably because of the md5RSA signature algorithm.

 ## Usage